zonca/zonca-blog/_posts/2022-03-30-jetstream2_kubernetes_kubespray.md

 slug: kubernetes-jetstream2-kubespray
 ---

+* Updated in August 2022 to add automatic jetstream-cloud.org subdomains

 This is the first tutorial targeted at Jetstream 2.
 The system is in early access and will be soon made available, see <https://jetstream-cloud.org/>.